✔ Expert-reviewed for accuracy and completeness. Learn more

 When choosing a fuel type for your furnace the two major options for Canadians are: natural gas or propane.
 The biggest factor that must be taken into consideration when deciding between a natural gas or propane furnace is whether you live in an urban or rural area.
 Your location will dictate which energy source is more appropriate for your furnace.
 Most urban city centers are equipped with natural gas pipelines making it the obvious choice.

-In rural settings natural gas pipeline infrastructure is not as readily available or may not be installed, which makes propane the most cost-effective energy source over oil and electrical heating.
-Propane is somewhat less efficient than natural gas but is still a good alternative.
-One downside is that propane heating requires the installation of a large tank on your property, which is refilled periodically.
+In rural settings natural gas pipeline infrastructure is not as readily available or may not be installed, which makes propane the most cost-effective energy source over oil and electrical heating in most cases, due to the high cost of heating oil and electricity in most regions.

 And with the exception of people living in Quebec who get relatively cheap electricity from Hydro Quebec, homeowners with electric heating in Ontario and elsewhere are increasingly switching to natural gas or propane due to high heating costs.